meherun-nesa-marjan/Warm-Hearts-Donation-Platform/README.md

 # **WarmHearts Donation Platform**

 ### **Purpose**
-The **W.Clothing Donation Platform** is designed to connect individuals and organizations for clothing donations.
+The **Warmhearts Donation Platform** is designed to connect individuals and organizations for clothing donations.
 It allows users to browse campaigns, contribute to causes, and manage their accounts seamlessly.

 ### **Live URL**
 [Visit the Live Project](https://my-new-assignment-9.netlify.app/)